indirakalagara/envizi-scsi/Envizi_SCIS_Demo_script.md

 27. Navigate to  *Control Tower -> Emission Management -> Emissions*
 28. This page provide different views  of Top emissions contributors with respect to Suppliers / Product Categories / Locations, etc for a given time period.
 The Procurement officer can also identify what % of  the emissions are calculated using PCF method vs Spend based (which is less accurate method)
+Notice the emission by Factor type, The intent is to engage with suppliers more to reduce the spendFactor-based emissions and increase the supplier emissions

 **SCIS: Export to Envizi for Emission Consolidation:**

 29. On   *Control Tower -> Emission Management -> Summary* tab, the user can select a month to view the emissions corresponding to the particular location (location mapped ).
 The pages displays  emissions calculated using the PCF method and also the Spend based method for the product where PCF data is not available.
 30. The user can click on *Export * button to send the data back to *Envizi*  This emissions data from SCIS will be placed in the AWS S3 folder provided by Envizi which is pre-configured for this demo.

 **Envizi: (Procurement Officer)**